nicolaei/master/docs/thesis/source/03_method.md

 static as possible between each test.
 This section will not cover the Smooth scan interval and Smooth scan group size.
 See the [implementation section about smooth scanning](Smooth Scanning) for that information.

-#### Min and Max Channel Time

-I will be testing three alternatives for min and max channel time to see how it affects scan time and clients.

- *  **Scanning with a constant Min-/MaxCT for all channels**: This means that the channel time won't change for each individual channel. [@APDiscovery] showed that higher timers yield higher discovery rates, but since I'm also interested in the impact towards clients, I will be using the same set of timers that they used.

- *  **Scanning with a variable Min-/MaxCT for each channel**: As suggested in [@SelectingScanningParameters], a variable Min-/MaxCT for each channel is an approach that might yield high results, while still keeping time on less populated channels low.

 #### Minimum number of scans